medvedevgroup/SibeliaZ/README.md

 	make install

-The make run will produce and install the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz which implements the pipeline.
+The make run will produce and install the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz, which implements the pipeline.

 SibeliaZ usage
 ==============
-SibeliaZ takes a collection of FASTA file as an input.
+SibeliaZ takes a collection of FASTA files as input.
 The simplest way to run SibeliaZ is to run the following command:

 	sibeliaz <input FASTA files>